tiagoplaton/aws-three-tiers-architecture/README.md

 - Isolated: no default route — traffic stays within the VPC

 This means compromising a web server doesn't give direct access to the database.
 An attacker still has to get past the internal ALB and the app tier's Security Group.

+### One NAT Gateway per AZ

+A single NAT Gateway creates a hidden single point of failure at the network level.
+If AZ-A goes down and your only NAT Gateway is there, app servers in AZ-B lose outbound connectivity even though the AZ itself is healthy.
+Each AZ has its own NAT Gateway so availability is truly independent.

 ### Security Groups as control layers